170jini/170jini.github.io/_posts/2024-07-09-Use-the-APPLY-Function-to-Configure-Complex-Objects.md

 ---
 layout: post
-title: "Use the APPLY Function to Configure Complex Objects— 100 Kotlin Tips in 100 Days"
+title: "Kotlin Tip #19: Use the APPLY Function to Configure Complex Objects— 100 Kotlin Tips in 100 Days"
-description: "Use the APPLY Function to Configure Complex Objects— 100 Kotlin Tips in 100 Days"
+description: "Kotlin Tip #19: Use the APPLY Function to Configure Complex Objects— 100 Kotlin Tips in 100 Days"
-summary: "Use the APPLY Function to Configure Complex Objects— 100 Kotlin Tips in 100 Days"
+summary: "Kotlin Tip #19: Use the APPLY Function to Configure Complex Objects— 100 Kotlin Tips in 100 Days"
 tags:
 minute: 1
 ---